samirgonzalez/framework/aaa_framework_documentation.md

 1. Are there any common requirements I might have missed?
 2. What are typical challenges for this type of project?
 3. What architectural patterns work best for these requirements?
+4. Does the proposed solution align with the specified budget constraints?
+5. Are there cost optimization opportunities that could reduce solution expenses?
+6. What are the typical cost drivers for this type of architecture?

 ### AI Recommendations
 [Document AI feedback on requirements completeness and suggestions]